ewoodbury/lean-autoformalizer/README.md

 #### Talking to an LLM (OpenRouter)

-Set your OpenRouter key in the environment and invoke the new `decode` command to translate English statements into Lean code through `x-ai/grok-4-fast`:
+Set an OpenRouter key in the environment and invoke the new `decode` command to translate English statements into Lean code through `x-ai/grok-4-fast`:

 ```bash